The Dawn of Tiki?

 Obviously, these are tropical countries with access to lots of fresh fruit and rum.
 But these drinks just aren’t rum punches, they are more complex.
 The one from the Philippines, which no name is given for the drink, is almost a peasant drink, except for the use of Brandy, Maraschino, Curacao and rum.

-I've modified the recipe slightly to make it workable, or at least provide quantities.
-The recipe basically states that you can use equal parts of all fruits available.
-I've listed what I used below.
-I doubled up on some fruit because they were smaller and I wanted to maintain roughly equal quantities, but really it doesn't matter, just pick fruits you like.
+I’ve modified the recipe slightly to make it workable, or, at least, provide quantities.
+The recipe states that you can use equal parts of all fruits available.
+I’ve listed what I used below.
+I doubled up on some fruit because they were smaller and I wanted to maintain roughly equal quantities, but it doesn’t matter, just pick fruits you like.

 1 Handful grapes

 To each quart (~ litre) of liquid add the following:

 ½ oz Over-proof Rum